AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flags condition expressions in ``if`` statements or ``if`` expressions if a statement or expression contains another condition expression that is syntactically equivalent to the first one.
-The check for syntactical equivalence is case-sensitive.

 This rule has no parameters.